• Home

 Cheerful Daisy feels as traditional as Rose, but with a more casual vibe.
 Sometimes associated with Margaret, Daisy most often stands on its own.
 From The Great Gatsby to Daisy Miller, the name surfaces in literature over the last 150 years or so.
 Daisy Duck, Daisy Duke, and Daisy Ridley take the name in all sorts of different directions.

 The name of a beloved princess, as well as one of the world’s best known superheroes, it’s easy to forget that Diana is, originally, a goddess.
 In Roman myth, she’s the equivalent of Artemis, a moon goddess and huntress.
 The name feels classic and just a little bit different, too.
-Now that The Crown is heavy into the Princess Diana years, perhaps the name will enjoy a bump in use.
+Now that The Crown has covered the tumultuous Princess Diana years, perhaps the name will enjoy a bump in use.

 The French Danielle’s heyday was the 1980s, but the more international Daniela became a twenty-first century sensation, popular from Spain to Romania.